dmmartin888/dmmartin888.github.io/docs/garden.md

 * **Choose flowers that will bloom as close to year-round as you can get.
 The longer your flowers stay blooming, the more pollen the bees will be able to get from them before winter.**

 * **Different kinds of bees prefer different kinds of flowers.
-If you want to attract one kind of bee more than the others, make sure to research what kind of environment that bee likes.**
+If you want to attract one kind of bee more than the others, make sure to research what kinds of flowers that bee likes.**

 * **Try to go for more natural flowers.
 The more hybridized a flower is, the less pollen it has for bees.**